Saving Electricity home

 Demand Charges

-Some utility companies also impose an additional charge based on the maximum amount of electricity you draw at any one time.
+Some utility companies impose an additional charge based on the maximum amount of electricity you draw at any one time.
 This is called a demand charge.
-The following chart from Wisconsin Electric illustrates the concept.
+The chart at right from Wisconsin Electric illustrates the concept.
 The shaded area is how much electricity you used, and you know you get charged for that.
 But the black bar on top is the demand, how much energy you "demanded" at any given point throughout the day.
 If your utility company has a demand charge (ask them), then you can save money by spreading out your electrical use throughout the day.
 Running appliances one after the other rather than at the same time would reduce your demand.
 And better yet, running them when you're not using much electricity for other purposes (such as at night when the air conditioner is off) will reduce your demand even more.

 Possibly cheaper in the evenings

 Some utilities have cheaper rates in the evenings.
 (Check with them to find out.)
-That's because it's harder for them to reach peak demand during the day when everyone's running AC.
+That's because it's harder for them to reach peak demand during the day when everyone's running the AC.
 So they might charge less in the evenings to try to get you to move some of your consumption (like laundry machines) outside of those daytime hours.
-And even if your utility doesn't have cheaper rates at night, if your utility has a demand charge (see above), it could still pay to shift your laundry to the evenings, because running laundry + air conditioning at the same time results in a higher demand
+And even if your utility doesn't have cheaper rates at night, if your utility has a demand charge (see above), it could still pay to shift your laundry to the evenings, because running laundry + air conditioning at the same time results in a higher demand.

 »» Now let's examine how much electricity your appliances use. »»